mato/tailscale-turris/README.md

 Package hosting provided by Martin Lucina (@mato on Github), you can view the repositories manually by browsing to https://pkgs-tailscale.lucina.net/.

+## Issue Tracker

+File packaging issues in this repository.
+For all other issues with Tailscale on Turris OS please use the normal support channels.

 ## Installation

 SSH into the router as root, and: